LeeMorinUCF/QMB3311S22/demo_01_PP_Ch_1_2_hello_python/README.md

 ### Programming *Languages*

 Computer programming languages are, literally, languages.
-It is not a metaphor to call tem languages.
+It is not a metaphor to call these "languages".
 In Google, a language is defined as "the method of human communication, either spoken or written, consisting of the use of words in a structured and conventional way."
 A computer programming language is a written method of communication to communicate instructions to a computer.
 Like other languages, programming languages have parts of speech, syntax and punctuation.